 One Hour Training for Small Group Hosts

-In other words, do you believe Jesus died for your sins, rose from the dead and based on trusting in that alone, your sins are forgiven, and you will spend eternity with God?
+In other words, do you believe Jesus died for your sins, rose from the dead and that based on trusting in Him alone, your sins are forgiven and you will spend eternity with God?
 John 3:16; Romans 6:23; I Corinthians 15:3-4,57; 1 Peter 2:24.

 Home Church is defined as the place you faithfully attend, serve, give and when asked to, the one place you would vote.
 Membership is not a pre-requisite to be a host.
 If this is not your church home, will you make it so?

-This involves tending to the outside as well as the inside of the house.
-The outside; Is the house easy to find?
+This involves tending to the outside as well as the inside of the meeting location.
+Is it easy to locate?
 Is there adequate parking?
-Is the entry way well-lit and easy to navigate?
-The inside; is the kitchen, meeting area and bathroom clean?
+Is the entry way well-lit and safe to navigate?
+Is the kitchen, meeting area and bathroom clean?
 Are pets secured?
-People are not comfortable with cats rubbing against them and dogs sniffing them.
+Some people are not comfortable with cats rubbing against them and dogs sniffing them.
 Are children cared for?
 Most groups do not provide child care.

-Another key role of the hosts is to manage the refreshments and goodies.
-The host should provide snacks and liquid refreshments the first week.
+Another key role of the hosts is to manage the refreshments.
+The host should provide snacks and a liquid refreshment the first week.
 Offer decaf coffee if your group meets at night.
 It is up to the host if they want to provide snacks each week or organize a signup sheet.
 If the group uses a signup sheet the Host is responsible for a reminder call each week.

-This is a free up scale dinner for the host and spouse, along with all the other leaders and hosts, that takes place the week after the last meeting.
+This is a free dinner for the host and spouse, along with all the other leaders, that takes place the week after the last meeting.
 It’s a way to say thank you for serving as a host.
-It’s also a fun time to share God stories, give constructive input and make referrals.
+It’s also a fun time to share God stories, give constructive input and offer referrals.